$H_\infty$ optimization of multiple tuned mass dampers for multimodal vibration control: Introduction

 Tall, slender and light structures are more and more used in various engineering fields for performance, compliance with regulations and/or esthetic reasons.
 An inconvenient feature of these structures is their proneness to exhibit lightly-damped, high-amplitude resonances.
 Such resonances may shorten the lifetime of these structures and even render them dangerous for human use.
 A possible cure against this is to attach a tuned mass damper (TMD) to the structure in the attempt to mitigate its vibratory amplitude.

 The TMD was originally proposed by Frahm~\cite{frahm1911device} as a spring-mass device for suppressing a specific resonance frequency.
-Ormondroyd and Den Hartog~\cite{ormondroyd1928theory} added a damper to this device and tuned the resulting absorber based on fixed points of the compliance (i.e., the transfer function between a displacement of interest and the external forcing amplitude) of the controlled structure.
+Ormondroyd and Den Hartog~\cite{DenHartog1928} added a damper to this device and tuned the resulting absorber based on fixed points of the compliance (i.e., the transfer function between a displacement of interest and the external forcing amplitude) of the controlled structure.
 The fixed points, independent on absorber damping, were chosen to be equal in amplitude.
 Brock~\cite{brock1946note} proposed a particular value of the absorber damping coefficient such that the two fixed points simultaneously be approximate maxima of the compliance.
-Those developments, gathered in Den Hartog's book~\cite{den1985mechanical}, led to the {\it equal-peak design} because the controlled compliance exhibits two peaks of (approximately) equal amplitude, usually much lower than that of the uncontrolled structure.
+Those developments, gathered in Den Hartog's book~\cite{den1985mechanical}, laid down the foundations of the {\it equal-peak design} because the controlled compliance exhibits two peaks of (approximately) equal amplitude, usually much lower than that of the uncontrolled structure.
 Since then, there has been a large number of tuning formulas varying with the loading conditions and objectives at hand.
 For instance, Warburton~\cite{Warburton1982} who proposed an unified approach for the fixed-point method gave optimal parameters for several cases.
-Nishihara and Asami~\cite{nishihara2002closed} found the exact analytical solution to the $H_\infty$-optimization problem by minimizing the maximum value of the compliance under the assumption that the latter exhibits two peaks of equal amplitude.
+Nishihara and Asami~\cite{nishihara2002closed} found the exact analytical solution to the $H_\infty$-optimization problem by minimizing the maximum value of the compliance under the assumption that the latter exhibits two peaks of equal amplitude (i.e., an exact equal-peak design).